Stylback/home-server/README.md

 I wanted something cheap and discreet with some room for expandability.
 The [Kolink Satellite](https://kolink.eu/Home/case-1/mini-itx-2/satellite.html) ticked all my boxes and also included a 120 mm rear-mounted fan.

 ### RAM
-As stated on intel's, Biostar's and ASRock's websites, the J4105 _officially_ supports up to 8 GB of RAM.
+As stated on intel's and ASRock's websites; the J5040 _officially_ supports up to 8 GB of RAM.
-However, some reddit users report being able to use [16](https://libreddit.dcs0.hu/r/Hardware_for_Linux/comments/scp0p4/newest_desktop_of_the_day_with_bsd_biostar/) and even [32 GB](https://libreddit.dcs0.hu/r/homelab/comments/flqcs6/asrock_j4105itx_32gb_success/) with varying results.
+However, some reddit users report being able to use 16 and even 32 GB with [varying results](https://libreddit.dcs0.hu/r/ASRock/comments/k8hpww/how_can_a_motherboard_support_more_ram_than_the/).

-I decided to take a gamble with two sticks of [Corsair Venegance 2400 MHz 8 GB](https://www.corsair.com/us/en/Categories/Products/Memory/VENGEANCE-LPX/p/CMK8GX4M1A2400C16) for a total of 16 GB of RAM.
+I decided to take a gamble with a [G.SKILL Ripjaws SO-DIMM 16 GB, 2400 MHz Kit](https://www.gskill.com/product/2/197/1540865326/F4-2400C16D-16GRS).

 ### Storage
 Spinning hard-disk drives (HDD) are popular in home servers and NAS due to their high storage capacity and low price.
 However, they have reduced speeds and increased power draw compared to solid-state drives (SSD).
 Their moving parts also add noise and a [significant](https://en.wikipedia.org/wiki/Head_crash) point of failure.